Witivio/Test-release-notes/src/trust-center/secure-development/README.md

 * Fix security issues correctly: Once a security issue has been identified, it is important to develop a test for it, and to understand the root cause of the issue.
 When design patterns are used, it is likely that the security issue is widespread amongst all code bases, so developing the right fix without introducing regressions is essential.
 * Secure Release Process: Aside from the Secure Development Principles, we're using several tools during our release process as a gateway before each release and deployment, to reduce risks and avoid common pitfalls.

+## Development Stack

+- **.NET 6 / 8**: A free, cross-platform, open-source developer platform for building various applications, ideal for robust back-end services.
+- **C#**: A modern, object-oriented, and type-safe programming language used for its strong typing and powerful language features.
+- **Microsoft Bot Framework **: Enables the building, testing, deploying, and managing of sophisticated chatbots, integral for interactive customer support solutions.
+- **ASP.NET Core 6 / 8**: A high-performance, open-source framework for building modern, cloud-based, internet-connected applications.
+- **TypeScript **: A strongly typed programming language that builds on JavaScript, enhancing the reliability and maintainability of client-side scripting.
+- **React**: A JavaScript library for building user interfaces, known for its efficiency and flexibility in creating dynamic and responsive UIs.
+- **HTML 5 / CSS 3**: Core technologies for building web pages, ensuring structurally sound and visually appealing interfaces.
+- **Azure SaaS and PaaS**: Cloud services provided by Azure, including Software as a Service and Platform as a Service, used for deploying scalable, secure, and efficient cloud-based solutions.

 ## Microsoft Azure best practices

 Witivio applies best practices in Web and Cloud development.